KittehOrg/KittehIRCClientLib/docs/index.md

 ## Using KICL in your maven project

 KICL is built and deployed using Maven.
-Adding it as a dependency is simple as
+Releases are available on Maven Central.
+Adding it as a dependency is simple as adding the lines below to your pom.xml file:

 ```xml
 <dependency>